ScooloV/bbpedia/docs/death_zone/new_inducements.md

 Any Standing players hit by the Column of Fire are Knocked Down.
 When a player is Knocked Down by the

-Column of Fire, you may apply a +1 modifierr to either the Armour roll or Injury roll.
-This modifierr may be applied after the roll has been made.
+Column of Fire, you may apply a +1 modifier to either the Armour roll or Injury roll.
+This modifier may be applied after the roll has been made.

 0-1 WIZARD INDUCEMENT:
-NIGHT G0BLIN SHAMAN
+NIGHT GOBLIN SHAMAN
 150,000 GOLD PIECES, AVAILABLE TO ANY
-TEAM WITH EITHER THE 'BADLANDS BRAWL' 0R 'UNDERW0RLD CHALLENGE' SPECIAL RULES
+TEAM WITH EITHER THE 'BADLANDS BRAWL' OR 'UNDERWORLD CHALLENGE' SPECIAL RULES
 *To many races of the world, the difference between a* *Goblin and a Night Goblin comes down solely to their* *fashion choices.
 However, there are distinct differences*
-![](../media/death_zone/image160.jpg)*between the two, with Night Goblins being more prone*
-*to consuming large quantities of fungi as part of their* *strange rituals.
+![](../media/death_zone/image160.jpg)*between the two, with Night Goblins being more prone to consuming large quantities of fungi as part of their* *strange rituals.
 On the sidelines of the Blood Bowl pitch,* *a Night Goblin Shaman will spend their time much as* *they do anywhere else;
 experimentally brewing fungus* *beer and consuming their various